reergymerej/node-study/modules/fs.md

-lstat - like stat, but doesn't follow links mkdir - makes a directory open - opens (and may create) a file, returns file descriptor read readdir readFile readlink realpath rename rmdir stat symlink truncate unlink unwatchFile utimes watch watchFile
+lstat - like stat, but doesn't follow links mkdir - makes a directory open - opens (and may create) a file, returns file descriptor read - reads a file's contents into a buffer, uses file descriptor readdir - get an array of file names in dir, excluding . and .. readFile - reads a file's contents, much easier than read readlink - reads a symbolic link's value realpath - returns an absolute pathname, may use process.cwd() rename - renames a file/directory rmdir - remove directory stat - get a fs.Stats for a path symlink - create a symbolic link to a file truncate - truncates a file unlink - deletes a file unwatchFile - unstable, use watch utimes watch watchFile